LinkSheet/LinkSheet/README.md

 * First of all, thank you to everyone who has contributed translations to this project via [Weblate](https://hosted.weblate.org/projects/linksheet/)
 * Secondly, please acknowledge that all translations (e.g. everything that is not english) is maintained by the community.
 I do not check these translations currently, so if there are mistakes or intentional errors please open an issue or correct them yourself!
-* Thirdly, special shout-out to [@Daviteusz](https://github.com/Daviteusz), this man updates the polish translations like daily or something, you're something else man, thank you very much!
+* Thirdly, special shout-out to [@Daviteusz](https://github.com/Daviteusz) for providing translation updates incredibly fast.

 ## Acknowledgements